thalperi/nodebit/README.md

 **Nodebit** is a **single npm package** containing both Admin and Client Node‑RED nodes for integrating OrbitDB into the Node Red environment.
+This suite separates responsibilities into two coordinated components: Admin for managing configuration and metadata, and Client for executing operations within flows.

 ---